Wood Buffalo National Park: Climate

 In the park, summers are very short, but days are long.
 Temperatures range between 10 and 30 C during this season.
 On average, summers are characterized by warm and dry days; in some years, there may be a pattern of cool and wet days.
 The mean high in July is 22.5 C while the mean low is 9.5 C. Fall tends to have cool, windy and dry days, and the first snowfall usually occurs in October.
 Winters are cold with temperatures that can drop below -40 C in January and February, the coldest months.
 The mean high in January is -21.7 C while the mean low is -31.8 C. In spring, temperatures gradually warm up as the days become longer.

 Wildlife

-Wood Buffalo National Park contains a large variety of wildlife species, including American black bears, American martens, bald eagles, Canada lynxes, great grey owls, hawks, marmots, North American beavers, Northwestern wolves, peregrine falcons, red foxes, ruffed grouses, sandhill cranes, snowshoe hares, snowy owls, Western moose, whooping cranes, wolverines, wood bisons, and the world's northernmost population of Red-sided Garter snakes, which form communal dens within the park.
+Wood Buffalo National Park contains a large variety of wildlife species, including American black bears, American martens, bald eagles, Canada lynxes, great grey owls, hawks, marmots, North American beavers, Northwestern wolves, peregrine falcons, red foxes, ruffed grouse, sandhill cranes, snowshoe hares, snowy owls, Western moose, whooping cranes, wolverines, wood bison, and the world's northernmost population of Red-sided Garter snakes, which form communal dens within the park.
 Grizzly bears, North American cougars, feral horses, and muskoxen have been recorded within and in the vicinity of the park.

 Wood Buffalo Park contains the only natural nesting habitat for the endangered whooping crane.
 Known as Whooping Crane Summer Range, it is classified as a Ramsar site.
 It was identified through the International Biological Program.
 The range is a complex of contiguous water bodies, primarily lakes and various wetlands, such as marshes and bogs, but also includes streams and ponds.